What is PISA?

 About 540,000 students across 72 countries and economies participated in the most recent cycle of PISA, PISA 2015.
 Data from all cycles of PISA for Australian and all other participating countries are available through the OECD's PISA website.

 Australian governments together contract a National Project Manager to administer the test.
-For PISA 2015, that was ACER and the Australian national report, PISA 2015: Reporting Australia's results, is available for download through its website.
+For PISA 2015, the Australian Council for Education Research was appointed.
+The Australian national report, PISA 2015: Reporting Australia's results, is available for download through its website.

 How are PISA results reported?